Seagate/cortx-motr/doc/HLD_of_SNS_Repair.rst

 ..
 This section defines a logical structure of the designed component: the decomposition showing how the functional specification is met.
 Subcomponents and diagrams of their interrelations should go in this section.

-Please refer `HLD of Copy Machine and Agents <HLD-of-Copy-Machine-and-Agents>`__ for logical specifications of copy machine.
+Please refer "HLD of Copy Machine and Agents" for logical specifications of copy machine.

 Concurrency control
 ~~~~~~~~~~~~~~~~~~~